-- Your dependents' coverage terminates when your insurance terminates or your dependent no longer qualifies, whichever is earlier. - Your coverage may be extended if it would have terminated because you are not actively at work due to disease or injury, temporary lay-off or leave of absence.
-See your employer for details. - When your coverage terminates, you may be entitled to an extension of benefits under the plan.
+- Your dependents' coverage terminates when your insurance terminates or your dependent no longer qualifies, whichever is earlier. - When your coverage terminates, you may be entitled to an extension of benefits under the plan.
+See your employer for details. - Your coverage may be extended if it would have terminated because you are not actively at work due to disease or injury, temporary lay-off or leave of absence.
 See your employer for details.